-You can increase your score by paying down your debt.
-Also, in order to lower your credit utilization rate, you can request a higher credit limit on your cards.
+Paying down your debt will result in lowering your credit utilization rate.
+Also, you can request a higher credit limit on your cards.
 Do not close accounts, as this will negatively affect your total available credit.

 Length of credit history (15%): From the time you opened up your first credit card or took out your first student loan, you unwittingly started a track record of how good you are with credit.
 Having a longer history gives lenders a better view of how you’ve handled credit over the years.

 As a general rule, the older your credit account, the more you’ll want to keep it around as evidence that you’ve held this account for years without any issues.

 Credit mix (10%): What type of credit do you have?
 Examples include credit cards, student loans, auto loans, and mortgages.
 Having a mix of credit gives you the opportunity to showcase your ability to handle the mix.